miragecraft/drykit/README.md

   - No dependency and no build steps.
   - Pure CSS based solution.
   - Ultralight weight (after minification)
-  - Smart flexbox - pseudo-grid with arbitrary column width (3/7, 4/11, 5/13...) in any combination
+  - Smart Flexbox - pseudo-grid with arbitrary column width (3/7, 4/11, 5/13...) in any combination
-  - Smart grid - CSS Grid with helper variables to create common layouts and patterns easily
+  - Smart CSS Grid - shortcuts for common layouts and patterns
   - Pseudo container query - trivially easy column collapse based on parent or child width
-  - Advanced typography helpers via `.prose` and `.not-prose`, with `@scope` emulation
+  - Typography - `@scope` emulation via `.prose` and `.not-prose`
+  - Scales - linear for spacing, modular for text
   - Per-property responsiveness based on the space toggle technique.

 I started this framework for my own use - my priority is to be able to hand code HTML/CSS without dealing with any build tools while taking full advantage of modern CSS features.

-Browser Support: latest browsers (with CSS Nesting and `:has()` selector support).
+Browser Support: latest browsers with CSS Nesting and `:has()` selector support.

 **Alpha software**